 The Orchestral Composition Reading & Career Development Session will include:

-- Opportunity to attend a rehearsal for the TSO performance at the 21C Music Festival on January 15/16, 2019
+- Opportunity to attend a TSO performance during November 2019

 - One individual follow-up lesson/mentorship session with TSO Affiliate Composer Emilie LeBel